Safe, Affordable, and Effective Medicines for Ukrainians (SAFEMed)

 - Implement sustainable management and financing practices within the pharmaceutical sector

-- Establish a strong pharmaceutical supply chain system that can be carried on by the government, civil society, and private partners
+- Establish a strong pharmaceutical supply chain system that can be maintained by the government, civil society, and private partners

 Accomplishments include:

-- Helped improve transparency and promote evidence-based selection of medicines for public coverage by establishing Ukraine’s Health Technology Assessment (HTA) department in 2019
+- Helped improve transparency and promote evidence-based selection of medicines for public coverage by establishing Ukraine’s Health Technology Assessment (HTA) department within the medicines market authorization agency known as the State Expert Center in 2019

 - Provided technical support to secure the MPU as a financially independent and sustainable agency, which has helped generate millions in savings on centralized procurements and distributed medical goods